geoffrich/geoffrich.net/src/posts/svelte-a11y-limits.md

 ### Documentation

 [React](https://reactjs.org/docs/accessibility.html), [Vue](https://v3.vuejs.org/guide/a11y-basics.html), and [Angular](https://angular.io/guide/accessibility) all have dedicated accessibility sections in their docs.
-Svelte should do the same, especially if it wants to be considered an "a11y-first framework".
+Svelte should do the same, especially if it wants to be considered an "a11y-first framework", as Rich Harris has said.

 Ideas on what to include: